eciuperc/Tetris_with_Automatic_mode/README.md

 I also made an automatic mode, in which the computer can play the game endlessly.
 The automatic mode also has an instant mode, that places the tetrominoes at the right position directly.
 This mode is useful for testing the automatic mode's performances since it is much faster than the classic automatic mode.

 The SFML files are not provided with the github.
-However, you can easily install them and integrate them to your solution by following this tutorial: https://www.youtube.com/watch?v=axIgxBQVBg0&list=PL21OsoBLPpMOO6zyVlxZ4S4hwkY_SLRW9&ab_channel=HilzeVonck.
+However, you can install them and integrate them to your solution.
+If you use Visual Studio, you can simply follow this tutorial: https://www.youtube.com/watch?v=axIgxBQVBg0&list=PL21OsoBLPpMOO6zyVlxZ4S4hwkY_SLRW9&ab_channel=HilzeVonck.

 The textures I used come from
 - https://tetris.com/play-tetris for the background.